Rose Franklin's Perennial & Butterfly Farm

 If butterfly farmers are only permitted to sell 250 monarchs per year, there will be hundreds of teachers unable to obtain caterpillars for their classrooms.
 And from what I’ve been told by the teachers who have been raising monarchs in the classroom for a number of years, many of their students become adults who protect and/or grow milkweed on their properties, this a direct result of raising monarchs in the class room when they were young.

 Here's my issue with adding the monarch to the Threatened List.
-The monarch is by far not the only butterfly species that is losing ground in its fight to survive.
+The monarch is by far not the only butterfly species that is losing ground in its struggle to survive.
 Most butterfly species, in fact, have dramatically declined in number over the past 40 years.
 From my observation the monarch is no worse off than many other butterfly species.

 The monarch though, is the butterfly used in classrooms for rearing projects and if teachers won't be allowed to have monarchs, they will most likely have no butterflies for their unit on butterfly life cycles (metamorphosis).
 Swallowtails won't work for fall rearing projects because they overwinter as pupae---and the pupae can't be overwintered in a classroom because classrooms are much too warm.
 Many butterflies use trees as hosts and trees can't easily be taken into classrooms either.